Japanese Knotweed removal in Northern Ireland and the Republic of Ireland

 Damage caused by Japanese Knotweed

 As previously mentioned, Japanese Knotweed has an extensive network of roots hidden beneath the surface.
-Although this weed tends to extend skywards for approximately 3m, it has the ability to spread its root tentacles fully 7m in optimum conditions.
-Even in areas proliferated by vegetation, Japanese Knotweed roots somehow managed to reproduce, tiny fragments blossoming into full grown plants within a year.
-As little as 0.7 grams of root is enough to form an entirely new plant.
+Although this weed tends to extend skywards for approximately 3m, it can also grow laterally through the soil some distance away from the main plant (typically 2-3m, sometimes more) and to a similar depth!
+Even in areas proliferated by vegetation, Japanese Knotweed roots somehow managed to reproduce, tiny fragments of Japanese knotweed rhizome can grow in to new plants, mature to flowering and dominate the canopy within a few years.

 Japanese Knotweed and the law in Northern Ireland & ROI